superDuperCyberTechno/comploy/README.md

 ### Usage
 Simply running _comploy_ will sync your project with the server, up to - but not including - files that have been added or changed since last commit.
 If you have a clean project (all files committed), it will sync everything.

 You can also bypass the Git integration by setting `use_git` to `false`.
 In that case, everything (except ignored of course) is synced, every time.
-[If `use_git` is true, _comploy_ will also try to push the codebase to your repo.](https://github.com/superDuperCyberTechno/comploy/blob/master/comploy#L90)
+If `use_git` is true, _comploy_ will also try to push the codebase to your remote repository.

 You can pass a string argument (representing the commit message) to _comploy_ if you want to commit, push __and__ deploy at the same time.
 That - of course - is dependent on files actually being staged prior to execution. _comploy_ will then commit (if string argument has been passed) and deploy all unchanged (committed) files to the server: